Start typing for quick search or press enter for more detailed search results

 Celebration of First Nations Cultures

-NTAQ’s newest property, Garima Conservation Reserve, in Currumbin Valley is also being developed as a First Nations Tourism venue.
-Stay tuned for more details to come on the fabulous work being done to build industry leading programs that are inclusive and empower the local First Nations community.
+And that's not all!
+Our newest property, Garima Conservation Reserve in Currumbin Valley, is being transformed into a First Nations Tourism venue.
+Stay tuned for exciting updates on the incredible programs being developed, designed to empower, and include the local First Nations community.

-Further north Cooktown Museum houses significant artefacts from the local Indigenous communities.
-In 2019, the precinct received a major redevelopment, creating dual – narrative story telling and truth telling of colonisation and the first interactions local Traditional Owners had with Lt.
+Heading north to Cooktown, the Cooktown Museum stands as a tribute to the local Indigenous communities.
+Experience the power of dual-narrative storytelling and truth-telling, uncovering the stories of colonisation and the profound first interactions between local Traditional Owners and Lt.
 Cook.
-Cooktown Museum also features multiple artistic works by local First Nations artists from the Hopevale Community Art Centre.
+The museum also showcases captivating artistic works by talented First Nations artists from the Hopevale Community Art Centre.

 Celebration of Immigration